ruslan-hut/b2b-portal/README.md

 3. Write/update tests
 4. Submit a pull request

-Please follow the coding standards outlined in CODING_POLICY.md.
+Please follow the coding standards outlined in [CODING_POLICY.md](./docs/CODING_POLICY.md).

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](../LICENSE) file for details.

 ## Support